Explore potential ways to own Skims stock before and during the Skims IPO. Get access to select pre-IPO startups at Equitybee.

 The July 2023 funding round confirmed the Skims valuation at $4 billion.

 The company is profitable and had revenues of approximately $500 million in 2022.
-It is on track to sell $750 million in merchandise in 2023, according to an interview with Jens Grede in The New York Times.
+It was on track to sell $750 million in merchandise in 2023, according to an interview with Jens Grede in The New York Times

 In July 2023, Grede told the New York Times that he and Kardashian were “in no rush” but that investors had shown interest in consumer-facing businesses in recent months.